DarthStormerXII/aetheros/SUBMISSION.md

 ### What it does

-KawaFi provides a unified interface for AI assistants (like Claude) to interact with the Hedera DeFi ecosystem.
+Aetheros provides a unified interface for AI assistants (like Claude) to interact with the Hedera DeFi ecosystem.
 It offers 36 comprehensive tools that enable:

 - **Real-time DeFi Analytics**: Get swap quotes, pool reserves, APYs, lending rates, and liquidation opportunities
 - **Transaction Preparation**: Generate unsigned transactions for external signing (hardware wallets, dApps)